 How to emulate PSN eboots:

 You can't.
-PSN Eboots are meant to be played on PSP/VITA consoles.
+PSN Eboots are encrypted and meant to be played on PSP/VITA consoles.

 You must not download PSN Eboots if you don't have the real hardware.

 How to play PS2 ISOs on PCSX2 emulator for PC: